Sabrinas Organizing

 Use the Space Between your Refrigerator and the Cabinet or Wall

 Some smaller homes have space between the refrigerator and the wall or cabinet.
 This is a great place to install a pull-out narrow drawer.
-Here are some examples from Amazon (affiliate).
+Here is one example from Amazon (Affiliate Link) (affiliate).

 Be sure to organize "behind the curtain," too.
 Add bins to use in the hidden area for similar small items.
 Labeling the different containers works great, so you can easily find the right bin.

-If the items are serving dishes and other platters you don't often use, be sure to have them covered, so they do not get dusty.
-See below things from Amazon.com (affiliate).
+If the serving dishes and other platters (Affiliate Link) are not often used, be sure to have them covered so they do not get dusty.
+Below is one I found on Amazon (Affiliate Link).com (affiliate).

 I hope these places help you and your tiny home.
 Remember hiding your clutter will help your room feel spacious, less distracting, and more functional.
 Try it and see for yourself.